 Generally, a client who receives unit-based voucher assistance and who is a victim of domestic violence, dating violence, sexual assault, or stalking and who provides certification of same may be eligible for an emergency transfer if the client reasonably believes that there is a threat of imminent harm from further violence if the client remains in their current unit.
-If the client is a victim of sexual assault, the client may be eligible for a VAWA emergency transfer if the client reasonably believes there is a threat of imminent harm from further violence if the client remains in their current unit OR if the sexual assault occurred on the premises within the 90-calendar-day period preceding the client's request for a VAWA emergency transfer.
+If the client is a victim of sexual assault, the client may be eligible for a VAWA emergency transfer if the client remains in their current unit OR if the sexual assault occurred on the premises within the 90-calendar-day period preceding the client's request for a VAWA emergency transfer.
 Clients who are not in good standing may still request a VAWA emergency transfer if they meet the VAWA emergency transfer eligibility requirements.

-Households that make an emergency transfer request under VAWA, will have priority to receive the next available opportunity for continued tenant-based assistance.
+Households that make an emergency transfer request under VAWA will have priority to receive the next available opportunity for continued tenant-based assistance.
 If a tenant-based voucher is unavailable, PHA will offer to allow the household to move to another UBV unit at the same site, if available, and if the household determines that the unit is safe, or to a unit at another UBV site under PHA or to another PHA Housing Portfolio unit.
 The household may also be offered placement on PHA's Public Housing waiting list.
 Households that make a request for an emergency transfer under VAWA will also be provided with a list of housing opportunities in the community, not necessarily affiliated with PHA, and/or will be referred to domestic violence victim services providers at the UBV client's request.